 Must be proven and DNA must be on file with the KWPN-NA prior to the keuring presentation.

 Stallions must be a minimum height of 160cm (approximately 15.3h).
 The jury will measure stallions at the keuring.
 Jury determination is binding.

 No drugs are allowed.
 Blood of all approval candidates will be drawn for testing at the keuring after the presentation.
 Drug testing will be done at owner’s expense.

 Stallions aged four and older must be actively participating in recognized competition as a prerequisite for approval presentation.

-By age seven or eight stallions should be competing at Fourth Level Dressage, Level 7 or 8 (respectively) Jumping, Regular Working Hunter or Intermediate Eventing.
-After completion of the 21-Day Test, competition is desirable but not necessary.
+By age seven or eight stallions should be competing at Prix St. George or I1, or Jumping 1.40 m, Regular Working Hunter or Intermediate Eventing.

 Approved stallions have completed and met all KWPN requirements.
 Licensed stallions have successfully completed a keuring presentation, an IBOP and the veterinary requirements.
 Licensed stallions must still complete a performance test.